FransOv/ups2mqtt/README.md

 The values are in plain text and represent in order:
 - Input Voltage
-- Load (this particular UPS does not seem to provide the laod)
+- Load (this particular UPS does not seem to provide the load)
 - Output Voltage
 - ??
 - Frequency